SettleMint

 Review and add issuer

 Click Continue to see the summary, then click Add issuer.
-Enter your PIN when prompted to authenticate the on-chain transaction that registers the trust relationship.
+Enter your PIN when prompted to authenticate the on-chain transaction.

 Verify trusted issuer

-After the transaction confirms, the new issuer appears in the trusted issuers list and can immediately begin issuing verifications for the assigned topics.
+After the transaction confirms, the issuer appears in the list and can issue claims for the assigned topics.

 Managing trusted issuers